EBI-Metagenomics/miassembler/README.md

   --multiqc_methods_description           [string] Custom MultiQC yaml file containing HTML including a methods description.
 ```

-You can run this pipeline with two options:
+You can run this pipeline with a samplesheet:

 ### Command-line parameters